syncfusion-content/wpf-docs/wpf/Diagram/Annotation/Events.md

 ---
 layout: post
-title: Annotation events | Syncfusion
+title: Events in WPF Diagram control | Syncfusion
-description: Events for Annotations
+description: Learn here all about Events support in Syncfusion WPF Diagram (SfDiagram) control and more.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# Events
+# Events in WPF Diagram (SfDiagram)

 The [AnnotationChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.AnnotationChangedEventArgs.html) event will notify the annotation related actions and value changes.
 The `AnnotationChangedEventArgs` class is used to get or set the entire annotation related properties and their values.